top of page

 Typically offered both semesters.
 No prerequisite.
 Can be taken for .5 Fine Arts credit.

-Theatre Advanced
+Intermediate Theatre

 Typically offered second semester only.
 No prerequisite.
 Can be taken for .5 Fine Arts credit.

-Narrative Theatre
+Advanced Theatre

 Typically offered first semester only.
-No prerequisite..
+No prerequisite.
 Can be taken for .5 Fine Arts credit.

 Theatre Directing